RV Mattress Sizes

 Why do RV mattress sizes matter so much?

 When you buy a recreational vehicle (RV), you'll often find it fitted with a traditional type of mattress.
 It tends to be thin, hard, and often uncomfortable for those of us who prefer something else.
-In this case, a new mattress must be brought in to take its place.
+In this case, a new RV mattress must be brought in to take its place.
 However, without proper knowledge of the size of the mattress you seek, you may buy one that doesn't fit the allotted space in your RV.

 The problems do not end with size-unsuitability either.
 The wrong-sized mattress can result in sleepless nights due to uncomfortable sleeping positions, eventually leading to pain, aches, and distress in the morning.
 This can be dangerous, especially for the driver, who will have to drive the RV while feeling agitated and drowsy.